 In 1945, Warhol was admitted to Carnegie Institute of Technology’s Department of Painting and Design.
 With more materials at his disposal, Warhol started to experiment with the blotted-line technique, a method of illustration he would use later in his commercial work during the 1950s.
 According to the Warhol Museum, the blotted-line technique:

-by folding along the hinge and lightly pressing or “blotting” the two papers together.
-The process resulted in the dotted, broken, and
+the hinge and lightly pressing or “blotting” the two papers together.
+The process resulted in the dotted,

 Warhol graduated from the Carnegie Institute in 1949 with a Bachelor of Fine Arts in Pictorial Design.
 He moved to New York City later that year to explore employment opportunities.
 He found work in commercial advertising by drawing shoes for Glamour Magazine.
 His sketches took on a greater appreciation outside of the advertising world, as his work was soon displayed in prominent contemporary art galleries across the city.
 In 1952, only a few years after the launch of his professional career, Warhol displayed his first solo exhibit at the Hugo Gallery, named “Fifteen Drawings Based on the Writings of Truman Capote.”